Kit2345/minesweeper/README.md

 ## How to play the game

 Aim of the game:
 Click all squares without finding a bomb.
-There are 10 in total.
+There are 10 in total (in easy mode)

 How to play:
 Click any cell to reveal it's contents.
 Will it be a bomb?